 Flashback

-One of my music projects and my tribute to the Amiga: A rock / metal cover of an old song from an amiga demo!
+One of my early music projects and my tribute to the Amiga: A rock / metal cover of an old song from an amiga demo!
 I also made a proper music video for this.
 The original was called “Jobba” and was written by Pex “Mahoney” Tufvesson.
 He is a legend in the Amiga & Commodore-64 scenes, and his Noisetracker program kick-started my interest in computer-based music.
 I used to love this track and even made a mixtape back in the day with this on it, so it seemed only fitting to give it the MDR treatment!

 I also wrote to Pex letting him know I’d made a tribute to one of his old tracks and we exchanged a few really nice emails.
 He was also kind enough to include my video and my letter to him in an fascinating talk he gave at a scene conference.